1,5-Cyclooctadiene

 Generally abbreviated COD, the isomer of this diene is a useful precursor to other organic compounds and serves as a ligand in organometallic chemistry.
 It is a colorless liquid with a strong odor.
-1,5-Cyclooctadiene can be prepared by dimerization of butadiene in the presence of a nickel catalyst, a coproduct being vinylcyclohexene.
+1,5-Cyclooctadiene can be prepared by dimerization of butadiene in the presence of a nickel or iron catalyst, a coproduct being vinylcyclohexene.
 Approximately 10,000 tons were produced in 2005.